DaanOttevanger/Data-Science-Tools-and-Techniques/README.md

 ## Step 3 — Install the required packages
 Open your terminal (or Command Prompt / PowerShell on Windows) in the project folder and run: ##If pip does not work, try:

-'pip install -r requirements.txt'
+py -m streamlit run dashboard.py

-##If pip does not work, try:
+Or

-'py -m pip install -r requirements.txt'
+py -m pip install -r requirements.txt